Drills and Rally Plans

 There is a great article that covers all these home invasion considerations.
 If you are concerned about home invasions and want some great insight, please take the time to read over this: Home Invasion Defense Planning by ThreatScenarios.com.

-While these are just a few scenarios that pose a threat to us, please identify what your greatest threats are, and start working out your own mitigation plan.
+While these are just a few scenarios that pose a threat to me and my family, please identify what your greatest threats are, and start working out your own mitigation plan.
 Include your kids and drill these plans often.
 Just a little bit of preparation and discussion could literally be the difference between life and death.